 What is Zakat

-[19:55] He (Ismael) used to enjoin his family to observe the Contact Prayers (Salat) and the obligatory charity (Zakat); he was acceptable to his Lord.
+[19:55] He (Ismael) used to enjoin his family with the Contact Prayer (bil-salati) and the obligatory charity (wal-zakati); he was acceptable to his Lord.

-[22:78] You shall strive for the cause of God as you should strive for His cause.
-He has chosen you and has placed no hardship on you in practicing your religion – the religion of your father Abraham.
-He is the one who named you “Submitters” originally.
-Thus, the messenger shall serve as a witness among you, and you shall serve as witnesses among the people.
-Therefore, you shall observe the Contact Prayers (Salat) and give the obligatory charity (Zakat), and hold fast to God; He is your Lord, the best Lord and the best Supporter.
+[22:78] And you shall strive in the cause of God as you should strive for His cause.
+He has chosen you and has placed no hardship on you in the religion – the religion of your father Abraham.
+He named you submitters from before and in this that the messenger may be a witness among you, and you may be witnesses among the people.
+So you shall observe the Contact Prayer (fa-aqeemuu al-salata) and give the Obligatory Charity (wa-aatuu al-zakata), and hold fast to God; He is your Protector, the best Protector and the best Supporter.

 Importance of Zakat